On the use of ferroelectric material in the detection of dark matter axions: The KTO ferroelectric as a tuning element

-The key idea for using this kind of system is based on working with the $TE_{301}$ cavity mode, where two of the three lobes in the width axis are narrowed thanks to the high permittivity value of the KTO films, while the central lobe is stretched at the vacuum section of the waveguide as depicted in Figure~\ref{fig:1cav_KTOatSides_Efield_Transverse}.
-The thickness of the ferreoelectric films will be set for holding the waveguide half-wavelength using the following equation \cite{pozar}:
+The key idea to conceive this kind of system is based on starting with the $TE_{301}$ cavity mode, which is perturbed by the high KTO permittivity value to make it to resemble the original $TE_{101}$ mode, increasing the form factor.
+The concept is shown in Figure~\ref{fig:1cav_KTOatSides_Efield_Transverse}.
+This new mode is called the $modified-TE_{301}$ mode, where two of the three variations of the electric field along the width axis are very narrow due to the high permittivity value of the KTO films (see blue dashed lines in Figure~\ref{fig:1cav_KTOatSides_Efield_Transverse}), while the central lobe is stretched along most of the vacuum section of the waveguide (this is depicted with red dashed lines in Figure~\ref{fig:1cav_KTOatSides_Efield_Transverse}).
+To achieve this, the electrical thickness of the ferreoelectric films must be close to the guided half-wavelength since this is the distance between two minimums of the transverse standing wave pattern.
+This is calculated as \cite{pozar}: